These short funny travel stories are sure to make you laugh!

 Bonus Short Travel Stories

-Looking for more interesting travel stories?
+Looking for more interesting travel stories and funny travel anecdotes?
 Don’t miss:

 Do you have any short funny travel stories to add to this list?